 2. Datacenter proxies.
 The main difference between residential and datacenter proxies is their origin.
 Datacenter proxies aren’t affiliated with ISPs because they originate from secondary corporations like data centers.
 Compared to residential proxies, Datacenter Proxies have exceptional performance, high uptime, and are faster.
 However, they are more likely to get blocked by target websites.

-Deciding which proxy type is a better choice for online media monitoring companies depends on their needs.
+Deciding on the best media monitoring solutions for online media monitoring companies depends on their needs.
 We always recommend testing all the possible options to determine which suits the best.
 To take full advantage of proxies, there is a possibility to use both types.

 Due to the complexity of the most popular search engines and websites, internal scrapers are sometimes unable to deliver quality results.
 In this case, professionals in the web scraping field offer reliable tools to facilitate the data gathering process.

 Oxylabs offers Scraper APIs, such as SERP Scraper API, E-Commerce Scraper API, and Web Scraper API, specifically designed for gathering publicly available data from sources like the most popular search engines and websites.
 Online media monitoring companies can benefit from these features:

 Perfect for large scale projects.
-Scraper APIs are capable of gathering and processing large amounts of data from various sources.
+Scraper APIs are capable of gathering and processing large amounts of media coverage from various sources.

 High data delivery success rate.
 The tool extracts data from most websites without getting blocked.

 Structured results in JSON format.
 Structured real-time data makes online media monitoring companies’ jobs easier.

 Supported by the largest proxy pool in the market.
 Scraper APIs are capable of accessing geo-restricted data.

 Proxy rotation.
 If necessary, every request sent to a server originates from different IP addresses, meaning less IP blocks and dealing with CAPTCHAs.

 Scraper APIs are highly customizable and require zero proxy maintenance.
 This solution is a perfect fit for companies that want to focus on other tasks rather than dealing with web scraping challenges.